 Water companies must do far more to ensure that those consumers that do need support are aware of what is available.

-The full report, Staying Afloat: Addressing customer vulnerability in the water sector can be found here
+Read the full report, Staying Afloat: Addressing customer vulnerability in the water sector (pdf)